pavitramehra/cs6964/README.md

   pgdata:
 ```

-The **Dockerfile** will include python libraries and other configurations :
+The **Dockerfile** includes commands to install python libraries as well as any other commands we need to run to set up the container (you don't need to change anything):

 ```
 # Jupyter Dockerfile